 Why Is RV Antifreeze Pink?

-You should only use RV antifreeze when winterizing your RV or trailers water system because RV antifreeze is made with non-toxic chemicals that are safe to use in a drinking water system.
+You should only use RV antifreeze when winterizing your camper or trailer’s water system because it’s made with non-toxic chemicals that are safe to use in a drinking water system.

-When winterizing your RV with antifreeze you want to open the taps and run your water pump until the liquid coming out of the taps turns pink.
-That’s how you know the antifreeze is in the system.
+When winterizing your RV with antifreeze, you want to open the taps and run your water pump until the liquid coming out of the taps turns pink.

-If you buy antifreeze for your RV or trailer and it isn’t pink you may want to take a closer look at the label before you dump it into your freshwater system.
+If you buy antifreeze for your RV or trailer and it isn’t pink, take a closer look at the label before you dump it into your freshwater system.